Israel Launches Intensive Airstrikes On Hezbollah Sites In Lebanon: Military Sources

 Date

-(MENAFN- IANS) Beirut, Sep 20 (IANS) Israeli warplanes have launched about 60 airstrikes on Hezbollah strongholds in southern and eastern Lebanon, according to Lebanese military sources.
+BEIRUT, Sept 20 (NNN-NNA) – Israeli warplanes launched, yesterday, about 60 airstrikes on Hezbollah strongholds in southern and eastern Lebanon, according to Lebanese military sources.

 After hours of intensive strikes that began in the afternoon, the Israeli military announced just before midnight that the operation was complete.